FaridSafi/react-native-gifted-chat/README.md

 # Gifted Messenger
-- The most complete chat UI for React Native
+The most complete chat UI for React Native

 # Props

 # Components
 ## Actions
-- Description here
 - **Rendered by default** - No

 ### Props
 - **options**
 - **icon**